Note: The links in this post are affiliate links.

 This one is sort of a corollary to number 1.
 If you’re shopping at a brick and mortar computer store, don’t let the salesperson talk you into paying extra for unnecessary upgrades or a more expensive model than the one you need.

-Sure, it would be nice to have a PC with enough memory, storage space and CPU/GPU power to make the NSA jealous, but you know what you need in a computer.
+Sure, it would be nice to have a PC with enough memory, storage space and CPU/GPU power to make the NASA jealous, but you know what you need in a computer.
 Don’t allow yourself to “upsold”.

 3 – Paying extra for bundled software that you don’t need – and likely will never use.